albertoalcolea/dbhelpers/README.md

 If `commit=True` (default) and an exception is thrown inside the `with` block, `cm_cursor` calls the `conn.rollback()` method instead of `conn.commit()`

+In Python 2.7 and 3.x you can get the connection object and the cursor object of the context managers in a single with statment:

+    with customconn('mydb') as conn, cm_cursor(conn) as cursor:
+        # Do something ...

 #### Fetchiter

 `fetchiter` can be used as a generator for large recordsets: